 The committee year begins with an orientation session for new members in September and runs from September to the following April.
 The committee presently meets four times per year – late September, late November, late January and early April.

 All full and part-time practices are inspected at least once every three years.
 Practising offices selected for inspection are required to submit a practice inspection planning questionnaire.
 Inspections are then assigned to either one or more full-time (staff) or part-time (contract) inspectors who, with the use of standardized questionnaires, assess an office’s compliance with professional standards as they relate to the performance of assurance and compilation engagements.
 The inspection reports resulting from these assessments are then reviewed in detail by other senior inspectors to ensure consistency in presentation and content prior to being sent to one or more committee members for their review and determination of any action to be taken.
 Where some further action is recommended, the full committee reviews the inspection report at one of its meetings.

 CPA Ontario reimburses committee members for travel expenses including (as required) mileage, train or plane fares, meals and accommodation incurred on committee business.

 How to Apply

-We are not presently seeking applicants for the committee year ending in April 2019, as all available positions have been filled.
-If you are presently a member in good standing of CPA Ontario in a public accounting practice that includes audit, review and compilation engagements and hold a Public Accounting Licence, please complete and submit this application form (secure log-in page) for consideration for the committee year commencing in September 2019.
+We are not presently seeking applicants for the committee, as all available positions have been filled.
+If you are presently a member in good standing of CPA Ontario in a public accounting practice that includes audit, review and compilation engagements and hold a Public Accounting Licence, please complete and submit this application form (secure log-in page) for consideration as positions become available.
 Unless applicants indicate otherwise, applications will be kept on file for two years for use in later committee years.
 While we appreciate the interest shown by all applicants, only those short-listed for possible committee membership will be contacted.